 Sometimes potential Japanese students ask: ‘Why can’t I pay lesson-by-lesson?’.
-After all, a block booking of 10 lessons of 90 minutes can seem like a large initial outlay of money (not to mention the commitment of time).
+After all, a block booking of 10 lessons of 90 minutes (see the prices page here) can seem like a large initial outlay of money (not to mention the commitment of time).

-You Need to Commit to Your Learning
+You Need to Commit to Your Japanese Learning

 You do need, however, to be sure that you can commit to a minimum of one 90 minute lesson, on a regular weekly basis for several months (yes of course, you can take holidays, just let your tutor know in advance).

 You need to be crystal clear in your mind about your goals, no matter how short or long your journey into learning Japanese may be.
 What’s the next step, or the one thing that would move you along?

-Your Tutor Needs to Plan Your Lessons
+Your Japanese Tutor Needs to Plan Your Lessons

 We match our students really carefully with a tutor.
 In order for our experienced and professional Japanese tutors to make time in their own busy schedules to take you on as a student, it needs to be a booking that will continue for a minimum length of time.

-As with anything in life, much comes down to mindset: the question ‘how can I afford it?’ can be more helpful to a determined Japanese learner.
+As with anything in life, much comes down to mindset: the question ‘how can I make this work?’ can be helpful to a determined Japanese learner.